What happens in week 16 of pregnancy.

 Week 16 pregnancy symptoms

-Constipation – is a common pregnancy symptom and one that can leave feeling very bunged up, with tummy aches and finding it hard to poo.
+Constipation – is a common pregnancy symptom and one that can leave you feeling very bunged up, with tummy aches and finding it hard to poo.

 It’ll come as no surprise to you that pregnancy hormones – namely progesterone is the culprit behind constipation.
 The hormone causes the muscles in your bowels to relax, which leads to food taking longer to work its way through your digestive tract, resulting in constipation.